Biological and Medical Informatics (PhD)

 Program Description

-UCSF researchers pioneered many bioinformatics areas including data visualization, systems biology, protein structure prediction, and drug design.
-With faculty interests that include genetics, genomics, evolution, protein structure, systems biology, host-pathogen interactions, drug design, and cellular biology, students have a wide range of areas to explore and integrate.
-Members of the Bioinformatics faculty include members of the National Academy of Sciences, Howard Hughes Investigators, Searle Scholars, and National Institutes of Health (NIH) New Innovator Awardees.
+UCSF researchers are pioneers in many bioinformatics areas including machine learning, human genetics and evolution, immunology, single-cell genomics, gene regulation, electronic health records, protein structure prediction, and drug design.
+With these diverse faculty interests, students are presented with a wide range of areas to explore and integrate.
+The BMI faculty include members of the National Academy of Sciences, National Academy of Medicine, Howard Hughes Investigators, and National Institutes of Health New Innovator Awardees.

 Faculty